 What if I miss registration?

 Find all the details on our Registration Page.

 I registered at registration day, when will I find out when I play?

-You can expect to hear from the coach by mid-May.
-Players that registered for the competitive teams will receive notification of tryouts by the coach or it will be posted on the tryout page.
+You can expect to hear from a coach or convener around the end of May.
+Players that registered for the competitive teams will receive notification of tryouts usually by early February.

 My child registered for competitive and didn't make the team.
-Can she/he play in the house league?
+Can she play in the house league?

 Yes, it is expected that some players will not make the competitive teams.
 Where we have house league divisions these players will be accommodated.
 The club would like to see all players that want to play, playing.

 Can my 8 year old play on the same team as his 11 year old brother?